Water Conservation Tools

 City of Burnaby Rain Barrel

 Rain barrels are a great way for green-thumbed residents to keep their gardens fresh and watered.
-With lawn sprinkling regulations in effect from June 1 to September 30, rain barrels are an affordable gardening solution.
+With lawn watering regulations in effect from May 15 to October 15, rain barrels are an affordable gardening solution.

 Rain barrel water keeps your plants healthier because the water is unchlorinated and oxygen-rich.
 Each barrel holds up to 341 litres of water and can help you save on bills and water consumption.